d-bohn/daniel-albohn.netlify/content/home/hero.md

 +++
 ## My name is **Daniel Albohn** and I'm a **postdoc** at the **Booth School of Buisness**

-My research focuses on **Person Perception** and and **applied machine learning** (computer vision, AI) for understanding how individuals view others and the world around them.
+My research focuses on **Person Perception** and **applied machine learning** (computer vision, AI) for understanding how individuals view others and the world around them.